Kodoyosa/DashboardBundle/README.md

 2) add `new Kodoyosa\DashboardBundle\KodoyosaDashboardBundle(),` to $bundles[] in registerBundles() from app/AppKernel.php

-3) call the routing in app/config/routing.yml.
+3) call the routes in app/config/routing.yml.
 Basically you can add :

         kodo_dashboard:
             resource: "@KodoyosaDashboardBundle/Resources/config/routing.yml"